deepakrajendraprasad/CS1020W18/LecturePlan.md

 		- Enhancements: exact when available, negative numbers

 ## Nested loops
+	(Did not cover)
 	Example : 10 x 10 Multiplication table
 	Example : Bar graph

+# Lectures 11 and 12
+Feb 18, 2018

 ## Arrays

+	- 	Discovery of arrays is like discovery of paper
+		You can use it to store a lot of data and read through it multiple times.

+### Three steps to using an array

+	1. Declare an array
+		int marks[100]; // marks is an array that can hold at most 100 integers float weights[10]; // weights is an array that can hold at most 10 floating point numbers

+	2. Store a value to i-th cell in an array marks[i-1] = 10 // First cell of the array is indexed by 0

+	3. Read the data stored in an array value = marks[i-1];

+### Points to rememer

+	1. The type of data to be stored (int/float/char etc) and the maximum number of them (size of the array) has to be declared in advance.

+	2. Array index starts from 0.
+		So if marks is an array of 100 integers, they are marks[0], marks[1], ..., marks[99]

+	3. Writing or reading to 101-th location of an array of size 100 can lead to unpredictable behaviour.

+### Typical program flow when using arrays

+	1. Try to guess what would be the maximum size of the array that might be needed for the task and declare the array accordingly

+	2. Ask the user to enter length of his data.

+	3. Make sure that his requirement is not more than the size we allotted for the array.

+	4. Read the data from the user one by one and store it in the array by using a scanf inside a for loop.

+	5. Optionally print back the contents of the array using a printf inside a for loop to check if the storing part was OK.

+	6. Do what ever processing is needed and display the results.

+	Example: Multi-function interactive data analyser.